Lessons Learned from Operating a Fleet of Energy Storage Systems in the Field

 To optimally monetize ESS assets, it’s necessary to deeply understand the NEM framework and utility rate tariff the customer is on.
 Throughout the sales process, project developers utilize quality rate data to create precise financial analyses to inform customer proposals.
-During project operations of an energy storage asset, AI and machine learning models depend on accurate rate data in order to effectively dispatch stored energy for maximum returns.
-One of our core competencies since our company’s inception is to maintain a comprehensive, accurate, and up-to-date dataset of utility rates in the markets where our developers build projects.
+During project operations of an energy storage asset, AI and machine learning models depend on accurate rate data to effectively dispatch stored energy for maximum returns.
+Since our company's inception, one of our core competencies is to maintain a comprehensive, accurate, and up-to-date dataset of utility rates in the markets where our developers build projects.
 Today, our data team maintains over 100,000 unique utility rate schedules globally within our database.
 Our data team tracks and indexes incentive programs and NEM specs like export rates, non-bypassable charges, and true-up schedules.

 Our rates team strives to maintain a highly accurate rates database by continuously monitoring and improving the quality assurance and validation procedures for updating rates globally.
 On average, our data team updates over 1,000 rates per month, supporting our customers with any rate-related inquiries such as custom rate creation.